THE COURSE

 Plant-Based is the future

-The culinary course is developed to meet the growing need to nudge people towards a plant-based diet.
-In 10 weeks, with over 70 culinary lessons we help you on the journey to becoming the vegan cook you've always wanted to be.
+This Vegan culinary course is developed to meet the growing need to nudge people towards a plant-based diet.
+In 9 weeks, with over 70 culinary lessons we help you on the journey to becoming the vegan cook you've always wanted to be.
 We teach you to impact communities, friends, and families with the healthiest and most delicious food on the planet.
 These lessons are taught by our smart and well-experienced specialized chefs.
 These lessons are easy to absorb and practice even for beginners.
 The course is 100% hands-on and practical.

 Specifics